 The rest of the paper is organized as follows.
 Section 2 presents the empirical methodology and describes the sample and the variables.
-Section 3 discusses the empirical results of baseline tests as well as those of additional tests.
-Section 4 presents the results of heterogeneity tests.
-Finally, Section 5 presents the conclusion.
+Section 3 discusses the empirical findings of the baseline results as well as the channel tests.
+Section 4 reports the additional analyses.
+Finally, Section 5 concludes.